Comparison of spin-qubit architectures for quantum error-correcting codes: Simulation details

 Noise processes outside the Clifford group need to be approximated with errors in the Clifford group or a subgroup therein, such as the Pauli group.
 This can be achieved with procedures like the Pauli twirling approximation \cite{PTADur, PTAGeller, PTABenjamin}.
 Furthermore, it is also possible to perform a constrained minimization to obtain an honest Pauli or Clifford approximate channel to the non-Clifford noise process, in the sense that the approximation does not underestimate the deleterious effect of the noise \cite{Magesan, CliffApprox, Puzzuoli, Guti1, Guti2}.

 The noise model employed in our simulations consists of the following stochastic Pauli error channels:

-\begin{enumerate} \item Bit-flip (X) error after $|0\rangle$ state preparation with probability $p_p$. \item Bit-flip (X) error before measurement in the $Z$ basis with probability $p_m$. \item Y error after rotations about the Y axis with probability $p_{1q}$.
-The only single-qubit gates in our circuits are $\pm \pi/2$ rotations about the Y axis. \item ZZ error after the CZ gate with probability $p_{\textrm{CZ}}$. \item Independent Z errors on every idle qubit during operations on other qubits with probability $p_\mathrm{idle} = \frac{1}{2} \left( 1- \exp(-(t_\mathrm{idle}/T_{2}^*)^2) \right)$, where $t_\mathrm{idle}$ is the duration of the corresponding operation and $T_2^*$ is the dephasing time constant of the idling qubit.
+\begin{enumerate} \item Bit-flip (X) error after $|0\rangle$ state preparation with probability $p_p$, modeling imperfect initialization. \item Bit-flip (X) error before measurement in the $Z$ basis with probability $p_m$, modeling misassignment of the measurement outcome caused by finite signal-to-noise ratio, relaxation during readout, or charge-sensor noise \cite{takeda2024rapid}. \item Y error after rotations about the Y axis with probability $p_{1q}$, modeling stochastic over- and under-rotations caused by qubit-frequency fluctuations that detune the qubit from the microwave drive during the pulse.
+The only single-qubit gates in our circuits are $\pm \pi/2$ rotations about the Y axis.

+\item ZZ error after the CZ gate with probability $p_{\textrm{CZ}}$, modeling conditional phase errors arising from fluctuations in the exchange interaction during the entangling operation. \item Independent Z errors on every idle qubit during operations on other qubits, accounting for dephasing, with probability $p_\mathrm{idle} = \frac{1}{2} \left( 1- \exp(-(t_\mathrm{idle}/T_{2}^*)^2) \right)$, where $t_\mathrm{idle}$ is the duration of the corresponding operation and $T_2^*$ is the dephasing time constant of the idling qubit.
 The Gaussian decay characterizes the coherence loss in systems exposed to $1/f$-type (low-frequency) noise, which is the most common in solid-state systems. \end{enumerate}

 Notice that in a hybrid scheme $p_\mathrm{idle}$ will not be the same for every qubit, since in general the LD qubit and the ST qubit will have different values of $T_2^*$.
 Likewise, the error probabilities of state preparations, measurements, single-qubit gates, and CZ gate will be different depending on the type of qubit.